MikeBishop/dns-alt-svc/draft-nygren-dnsop-svcb-httpssvc.md

 ## "esnikeys" {#svcparamkeys-esnikeys}

 The SvcParamKey for ESNI is "esnikeys".
-Its value is defined i
+Its value is defined in
  {{esnikeys}}.
 It is applicable to most TLS-based protocols.

 ## "a" and "aaaa"